7 Jul, 2021

 The term onboarding has changed quite a lot over the years.
 It's no wonder many people are unaware of what it really entails.
 Don’t be ashamed if you don’t even know the onboarding definition or have just a meager idea of it.
 Happens to the best of us.
 Lack of knowledge in this department is becoming a bit common in organizations, especially large ones.

 In this post, we will be sharing with you all there is to know about the meaning of the onboarding process and what it entails.
-Before anything else, let us see what a proper and clear onboarding definition for human resource professionals sounds like:
+Before anything else, let us see what a proper and clear onboarding definition for hr professionals sounds like:

 The Meaning Of Onboarding